glam-lab/degender-the-web/README.md

 [It's Time for 'They'](https://www.nytimes.com/2019/07/10/opinion/pronoun-they-gender.html), _Degender the Web_ is a Chrome web browser extension that replaces all gendered pronouns with "they/them/their".

 Gender-neutral pronouns added by this extension will appear with a faint dashed underline.
 Mouse over to see the original, gendered pronoun.

+Text that you write or edit, e.g., in a form or on Google Docs, should not be modified.

 Over time, the singular pronoun "they", which is used by many people, should feel more natural in reading, writing, and speech.